OWASP/owasp-mastg/README.md

 Join our mobile application security working session at the [OWASP Summit](https://www.owasp.org/index.php/Owasp-Summit-2017)!
 Our objective is to complete the mobile security testing guide in a hardcore five-days working session.
 The summit will take place in Woburn Forest Center Parcs, Bedfordshire (50 minutes from London) from June 12th to June 16th.
 [Sign up here](http://owaspsummit.org/Working-Sessions/Mobile-Security/MSTG.html).

-## Note: Broken Images

-Due to a recent increase in traffic our git-lfs quota has been used up.
-Expect issues with images and other large files until we are able to fix this.

 ## Table-of-Contents

 ### Introductionary